Securities Fraud Attorneys

 Those involved in securities fraud can be corporations, stockbrokers, brokerage firms, investment banks, stock analysts or private investors.
 Corporate officers and/or board members may commit securities fraud by making misstatements on financial reports or in Securities and Exchange Commission (SEC) filings, engage in insider trading, falsely represent themselves to corporate auditors or manipulate stock prices.

-Securities fraud has a devastating impact on the stock and commodity markets as well as the economy at large.
-Fraudulent mortgage backed securities, in which multiple home loans are bundled together and sold as a security, are thought to have played a major role in the 2008 financial crisis.
-All of the nation’s top investment banks (Goldman Sachs, Morgan Stanley, JP Morgan, Bank of America, Citigroup) sold mortgage backed securities – or related products whose performance depended on these securities – without telling investors that there was considerable risk that the investments would fail.
-These banks have many billions of dollars in fines and penalties for their deceptive practices.
+Securities fraud can have a devastating impact on the financial markets and the world economy.
+Fraudulent mortgage backed securities, in which multiple home loans are bundled together and sold as a security, played a major role in the 2008 financial crisis.
+All of the nation’s top investment banks (Goldman Sachs, Morgan Stanley, JP Morgan, Bank of America, Citigroup) sold mortgage backed securities or related financial products whose performance depended on these securities without warning investors of the considerable risk involved.
+Some of the most egregious offenders paid billions of dollars in fines and penalties for their deceptive practices.

 Types of Securities Fraud